Ventilation

 How to know if you have suitable ventilation

-• A carbon dioxide level below 800ppm (parts per million) indicates a well-ventilated space.
+• A CO₂ reading below 800ppm indicates a well ventilated space.

-• A carbon dioxide level above 800ppm suggests you may need to bring more fresh, outdoor air into the space.
+• A CO₂ reading above 800ppm suggest that you may need to bring more fresh, outdoor air into the space.

-• A carbon dioxide level above 2000ppm sustained for over 15 minutes suggests a poorly ventilated space, with a much higher risk of spreading airborne infections.
+• A CO₂ reading above 2000ppm, sustained for over 15 minutes would suggest a poorly ventilated space, with a much higher risk of spreading airborne infections.

-If you have high carbon dioxide levels in your space or cannot measure carbon dioxide levels but are wanting to improve air quality, there are a range of easy and practical steps you can take.
+If you have high CO₂ levels in your space or cannot measure CO₂ levels but are wanting to improve air quality there is a range of easy and practical steps you can take.

 How to improve ventilation at home

-We encourage you to let in fresh air every day, including while someone visits your home and after they leave.
+We encourage you to let in fresh air every day, including during and after someone visits your home.

 Try 1 or more of these ways to remove stale air.